Onurtag/DupliBackupX/README.md

 ### **How to use DupliBackupX**

+ 1. Install Python.
+ 2. Install DupliBackupX requirements by entering the following command into your terminal:
+    ```
+    pip install termcolor, console-menu, colorama
+    ```

  For application and backup configuration, you can modify the inline configs or set them using commandline.
  When using the inline Backup Config (i.e. when you are not using the --jsonfile commandline), the base file will be DupliBackupX_BASE.json.
 The Backup Config values will be added onto that.